Roland’s new keyboard means Alexa could replace your piano tutor

 Alexa can also become your piano tutor, with one feature of the skills allowing it to play along with you as you learn; when learning a new song, Alexa can take one half of the keys while you take the other, as well as allowing you to view your progress all the time.

-While there is no official information on price and availability, the company says that the new GO:PIANO with Alexa built in will be launched in late 2019.
+While there's no official information on price and availability, the company says the new GO:PIANO with Alexa built in will be launched in late 2019.

 Whether Alexa could feasibly replace traditional teaching methods is uncertain; after all, a huge part of learning an instrument comes down to a successful and nurturing student-teacher relationship.